 What is neurodivergence?

-Neurodivergence is a term used to describe how someone’s brain functions, learns, behaves, and processes.
+Neurodivergence is a relatively new term, used to describe the ways someone’s brain functions, learns, behaves, and processes.
 It implies that these processes are different from those of someone considered “neurotypical.”5

 - Attention-deficit/hyperactivity disorder (ADHD)

 - Dyspraxia, which impacts movement and coordination

 - Dyscalculia, or difficulty learning and understanding numbers and math